 Your customers are a valuable source of insights that can guide your future business plans.
-However, research shows that customers are more likely to leave a negative review, with only one in 10 satisfied customers sharing their experience.
-Use online surveys to request anonymous customer feedback and achieve a more complete view of how customers view your business.
+However, research shows that customers are more likely to leave a negative review than a positive one, with only 1 in 10 satisfied customers sharing their experience.
+Use online surveys and quizzes to request anonymous customer feedback, build customer loyalty, and achieve a more complete view of how they view your business.

 Many online questionnaire options can be used seamlessly with your business ecosystem.
-Follow these guidelines to develop an online survey that will garner meaningful feedback from customers:
+Follow these guidelines to develop online quizzes and surveys that will garner meaningful feedback from customers:

 Use existing data to identify potential topic areas for your questionnaire.

 Your online survey or quiz will serve two primary purposes: gathering information and giving your customers a voice.
 You likely have a laundry list of questions, but determining what customers want to discuss may prove more challenging.
 Identify customer-centric topics by:

 - Reading social media reviews and looking for trends.